GowthamRam2000/GraphRagInterview/README.md

 A production-minded Graph RAG chatbot that answers questions about uploaded PDFs with citations, ontology graphs, and explainable traces.

-Built by Gowtham Ram M for the Cognizant interview process.
+Built by Gowtham Ram M for the interview process.

 ---